 Once upon a time, enjoying the fine weather in Manchester meant heading down to one of the waterside venues at Castlefield to catch a few rays.
-It’s still a favourite destination for those rare occasions when the sun decides to put its hat on, but these days it’s got competition from plenty of other places where, for a few days at least every year, you can eat, drink and get some vitamin D, too.
+It’s still a favourite destination for those rare occasions when the sun decides to put its hat on, but these days it’s got competition from plenty of other places where, for a few days at least every year, you can eat and drink outside, and get some vitamin D, too.

 Traffic-free Castlefield’s the perfect place to relax on a hot day and Dukes 92 has recently reopened just in time for the summer months following a £1m refurbishment.
 The venue now has a new outdoor kitchen and bar as well as plenty of tables on the terrace for those sunnier days.